Suzuki Motor (OTCMKTS:SZKMY) Releases FY 2022 Earnings Guidance

-Suzuki Motor (OTCMKTS:SZKMY – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $2.32-$2.32 for the period.
+Suzuki Motor (OTCMKTS:SZKMY – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $2.32-$2.32 for the period.
 The company issued revenue guidance of $32.50 billion-$32.50 billion.

-Separately, Zacks Investment Research cut Suzuki Motor from a hold rating to a sell rating in a research note on Wednesday, April 27th.
+Separately, Zacks Investment Research lowered Suzuki Motor from a hold rating to a sell rating in a report on Wednesday, April 27th.

 Suzuki Motor Corporation engages in the manufacturing and marketing of automobiles, motorcycles, and marine products in Japan, rest of Asia, Europe, and internationally.
 It offers mini-vehicles, sub-compact vehicles, standard-sized vehicles, all-terrain vehicles, outboard motors, motorized wheelchairs, and electro senior vehicles.